- [Punch-tape perforators]

 (source: Fig. 15 in ref.
 23)

 Model T.verst.18 was an upgrade of model T.verst.16.
 It has separate transformer-coupled inputs for 600 ohm (standard phone line, which is actually 800 ohm at 900 Hz) and 4000 ohm (high-impedance headset/loudspeaker output of a radio).
 It also includes a bandpass tone filter that is selectable to 900 Hz / Off / 1500 Hz.
 Again, there is a gain/volume control knob and a headset output.
-The T.verst.18 shown below has a ground lug on the front (below the tone-input jacks on the left) and a so-called Siemens-Schuckert teleprinter "OD" jack (on the right) for the current output to the printer.
+The T.verst.18 shown below has a "ground" binding post on the front (below the tone-input jacks on the left) and a so-called Siemens-Schuckert teleprinter "OD" jack (on the right) for the current output to the printer.
 The power cord now enters the unit on the side.
 Ref.
-10, 31, 32.
+10, 31, 32, 285.

 Fig. 34A: keying-amplifier model "T.verst.18" - "kleines Sendetastgerät"